source-lm/source-lm-extension/README.md

 ## Free and Pro

-**Free** — one source at a time (a link, the current page, a single YouTube video), source deletion, filtering, duplicates, broken-source fixes, and Preview.
-Plus **5 bulk actions per calendar month**, shared between a full JSON upload and selecting more than one YouTube video; the count resets on the 1st.
+**Free** — one source at a time (a link, the current page, a single YouTube video, a single Notion page), source deletion, filtering, duplicates, broken-source fixes, and Preview.
+Plus **5 bulk actions per calendar month**, shared between a full JSON upload, selecting more than one YouTube video, and a Notion page taken together with its child pages; the count resets on the 1st.

 **Pro** — the same bulk actions, unmetered.
 One-time purchase, **not a subscription**: pay once, keep the license.
 Sold through Polar, which is the